 What Is Hummus?

-Hummus is one of the oldest foods dating back to ancient Egypt.
-We know that chickpeas were used quite frequently over 7,000 years ago.
+Hummus is one of the oldest foods dating back to ancient Egypt and we know that chickpeas were used quite frequently over 7,000 years ago.

 Serving Hummus as an Appetizer

-Hummus really does make a great alternative to chips and dip.
-Serve one type of hummus or a variety with hot pita bread wedges, pita chips, fresh veggies, or try one of these appetizer ideas with hummus.
+Hummus makes a delicious and much healthier alternative to chips and creamy dip.
+Serve your family's favorite type of hummus or a large variety of hummus flavors with hot pita bread wedges, homemade crispy pita chips and fresh vegetables like carrots, cucumbers, bell peppers, broccoli and cauliflower.
+Or try one of these appetizer ideas with hummus.

-- 1 can chickpeas or garbanzo beans, drained, rinsed and towel dried
+- 1 Can (approximately 15 oz.) chickpeas or garbanzo beans, rinsed, drained and towel dried

-In a food processor, blend chickpeas, lemon juice, and olive oil.
-Add garlic and spices, then sesame oil and water and blend to a smooth paste.
-Add 1-2 tablespoons of water if mixture is too dry.
+In a food processor, blend the chickpeas, lemon juice, and olive oil.
+Add the garlic, cumin, salt and black pepper, then the sesame oil and water.
+Blend until you have a smooth paste.
+Add 1 to 2 tablespoons of water if mixture is too dry for your liking.

-Serve warm or at room temperature with fresh veggies or pita bread for dipping.
+Serve warm or at room temperature with fresh vegetables or pita bread for dipping.